-Spirituality is a many-splendoured love that we honour in all its forms.
-Hinduism through bhajan and yoga, Buddhism’s mindfulness meditations, Sufism’s healing practices of Ilahinoor and the danced prayer of zikr.
-We have Aramaic and more western Christian prayer, Native American Dance of Life, and Earth Magic too.
+Spirituality is a many splendoured love that we honour in all its forms.
+Hinduism through Bhajan and yoga, Buddhism’s mindfulness meditations, Sufism’s healing practices and the danced prayer of Zikr.
+We have Aramaic and more western Christian prayer, Native American Dance of Life and Earth based spirituality.

 Above all we have the Dances of Universal Peace, whose central purpose is to soften distinctions and differences that arise between people as a result of their convictions... and the universally popular Circle Dances from many European folk traditions.

 Emotional release can be a healing event when it’s done with awareness in the atmosphere of compassion.
-Self-awareness as an aspect of that process and include here: Family Constellations, Astrodrama and the 7 Words.
+Self-awareness is an aspect of that process and include here: Family Constellations, Sufi meditation and Heart Intelligence.

 Additionally, the whole business of community camping in circles and learning how to live on the land together in harmony is also profoundly therapeutic.

 We dance a lot, we sing a lot and we play a lot – as shown by the excellent programme for everyone.
 There is Harmonic Temple, Ceilidh, Circle Dance, Devotional Singing, volleyball and teen sports, a Creativity Area for kids and parents, and a hundred colourful moments in every hour in every circle; we are also rather proud of our café with its special relaxed caring atmosphere.

 Other things you can expect